documentationfor yFiles for HTML 3.0.0.1

 graph.createGroupNode(null, table.layout.toRect(), tableStyle)

 The ITable instance that is set with the TableNodeStyle instance defines the style’s table model.
-When the TableNodeStyle instance is set as the style of a group node, this table model is used to render a table structure that has the group node’s dimensions and location.
+When the TableNodeStyle instance is set as the style of a group node, this table model is used to render a table structure that matches the group node’s dimensions and location.

 Note that because of its table model, class TableNodeStyle does not support style sharing among multiple group nodes.